gelinger777/jarvis/sources/client/readme.md

 # Clients package

-Contains libraries for different exchanges, these libraries are translating specific exchange APIs to generic api that we use in the system and store data.
+Contains client libraries for different exchanges, these libraries are translating specific exchange API to generic API that we use throughout the system.